 Warning Before working on a chassis or working near power supplies, unplug the power cord on AC units; disconnect the power at the circuit breaker on DC units.
-(To see translated versions of this warning, refer to the Regulatory Compliance and Safety Information document that accompanied your router.)
+(To see translated versions of this warning, refer to the Regulatory Compliance and Safety Information publication.)